rossv/designstorms/README.md

 3. Choose a distribution, toggle between **Standard** or **Custom** duration entry, and pick **Precise** or **Fast (approx.)** computation modes.
 Add a custom CSV curve or open the comparison modal to inspect normalized cumulative distributions by duration.
 4. Adjust timestep and optional start time to control chart labels.
+Use **Hyetograph: Stepped / Smooth** to toggle between bar and smoothed intensity plots—the smooth option keeps totals and peak intensity intact.
 CSV exports always include minute offsets and add ISO timestamps when the start time is valid.
    Charts and the storm table refresh automatically; export the CSV or DAT file once satisfied.

 ## Data Sources & Exports